JuryM87/Active-Directory-Using-Azure-VM-/README.md

 <h2>What is Active Directory?</h2>

 Software built and maintained by Microsoft.
-Centrally manage thousands of user accounts in a single place such as accounts, passwords, permissions etc. It allows you to manage devices and provides a way to control access to resources on a large scale.
+Centrally manages thousands of user accounts in a single place such as accounts, passwords, permissions etc. It allows you to manage devices and provides a way to control access to resources on a large scale.

 <h2>Environments and Technologies Used</h2>